anujgoenka9/autocoder/README.md

 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following default user for testing AutoCoder:

 - User: `test@test.com`
 - Password: `admin123`

-You can also create new users through the `/sign-up` route.
+You can also create new users through the `/sign-up` route to start generating AI-powered code projects.

 Finally, run the Next.js development server: